WWHK: Later history

 When NextMedia Group bought the station in 2000, the WJYR letters were moved from 92.1 FM, and most of the station's programming was adult standards from the Music of Your Life network.
 Since few people listened (other stations played similar music), sports talk returned.
 In 2002, the call letters changed to WQJM.
 ESPN Radio aired 24 hours a day prior to August 2002 but remained on the station in the overnight hours and on weekends until February 2003; and talk radio other than sports was part of the format.
 The station served as a "companion" to talk station WRNN-FM.
 Programming included the morning show hosted by Dave Priest and Tara Servatius.
 The AM station also aired The Clark Howard Show and Clemson University games other than ACC.

+As WRNN, a portion of its broadcast day was a simulcast of sister station WRNN-FM from 8 p.m. to 6 a.m. on weekdays, and throughout the weekend.
+WRNN aired Mike Gallagher, Dr. Laura, Clark Howard, Lars Larson, and a local sports talk program during the daytime and evening hours.

-On April 25, 2013, WRNN split from its simulcast of the FM and changed their format to sports, with programming from ESPN Radio.
+On April 25, 2013, WRNN split from its simulcast of the FM and changed its format to sports, with programming from ESPN Radio.
 Mike & Mike also aired on WKZQ-FM but was heard only on WRNN as of September 2014.

 NextMedia sold WRNN and its 32 other radio stations to Digity, LLC for $85 million; the transaction was consummated on February 10, 2014.
 In 2014, Digity, LLC added the station's first local programming as the station became the new radio home for the Myrtle Beach Pelicans, with Nathan Barnett calling the games.
 Effective February 25, 2016, Digity, LLC and its 124 radio stations were acquired by Alpha Media for $264 million.